debugly/SCHTTPSServer/README.md

 - 0.1.0 HTTPS use P12 certification.
 - 0.1.1 Support GET and POST API Service.
-- 0.1.2 Use static SecIdentityRef
+- 0.1.2 Use static SecIdentityRef.
+- 0.1.3 Fix display a password dialog problem.

 ## License